 This year marks our 31st year working with the bed and breakfast community of Washington D.C.
 We sincerely make every effort to represent all of the homes in our system honestly and match guests to environments to ensure an enjoyable stay.
 Below are some details we hope will help make your stay a comfortable and trouble free while here in Washington D.C.

 Washington D.C., like any large city, is a challenging place for parking.
 If you are traveling by car, we recommend you stay at a home that can provide parking for your car.
-Some of the homes in our system can offer off street reserved parking for a nominal fee.
+Some of the homes in our system have off-street reserved parking for a nominal fee.
 Other homes in our system can obtain a temporary parking pass which will allow you to park under the same rules as anyone who lives here.
 Washington's public transportation is excellent and we recommend you make extensive use of these services when moving about the city.
 If you do take your car, please be very vigilant about reading the posted parking signs.
 The city is very efficient at ticketing and towing - both actions that will quickly dampen an otherwise memorable vacation.

 The primary sightseeing area in Washington D.C. is the National Mall.
 This roughly 3-mile stretch of green space is the location for the Smithsonian Museums and the majority of the monuments.
 Visitors will also find the U.S. Capitol, Library of Congress, Supreme Court, and National Botanical Gardens located in this area of the city.
 Plan to do a lot of walking and remember to bring your most comfortable shoes.
 It is possible to walk a mile inside just one of the museums.

 Washington enjoys a fairly temperate climate.
 Spring and fall are the most comfortable times to visit.
 We recommend that you bring comfortable layers of clothing so that you can easily adjust to the times of the day, in addition to moving in and out of buildings.
 It is not a bad idea to plan to bring a small umbrella or lightweight packable rain jacket, just in case.